bibb/GWAS-QC-and-STR-imputation-analysis-pilenines/STR_imputation_pipeline.md

 ## STR imputation pipeline
+This pipeline takes directions from [here](http://gymreklab.com/2018/03/05/snpstr_imputation.html)
-- Download STR reference panel for each chromosome (1-22) from http://gymreklab.com/2018/03/05/snpstr_imputation.html
+- Download STR reference panel for each chromosome (1-22) from [here](http://gymreklab.com/2018/03/05/snpstr_imputation.html)
 - Harmonize your target GWAS data with the reference panel
 - Perform imputation with Beagle
 - QC on imputed genotypes